Start a Business Recycling Program

 - Aluminum Cans for Burned Children drop-offs at fire departments

-- Mixed paper drop-offs at the Cleveland Metroparks, city service departments, places of worship, community centers or school parking lots
+- Cardboard and mixed paper drop-offs at the Cleveland Metroparks, city service departments, places of worship, community centers or school parking lots

 Drop-offs work best for companies with less than 20 employees.
 These companies typically do do not have access to a recycling bin from their waste hauler.